Why You Should Never Pour Grease Down the Drain

 If you’re reading this blog after the fact, there are a few preventative actions you can take to reduce the damage.
 Pour a gallon of boiling water slowly down the drain while you run the faucet on the hottest temperature setting.
 While you do this, squirt dish soap down the drain.
 The hot water should re-liquefy any solid grease, and the soapy water should hopefully carry it out of the pipes.

 Call Expert Drain Cleaners

 If you’ve been pouring grease down your drain for years, then you might need professional help (and an optional slap on the wrist).
 This grease is likely holding on to debris that is clogging your pipes and requires professional cleaning.
-Call Mr. Rooter at 855-982-2028 to unclog your drains and clean your pipes.
+Call Mr. Rooter Plumbing to unclog your drains and clean your pipes.
 You can also request an estimate on our homepage.
-Mr. Rooter is locally owned and operated.
+Each Mr. Rooter Plumbing location is locally owned and operated.
 Our plumbers understand that plumbing service is about not only your pipes but also your satisfaction.
-We won’t begin work until we tell you what needs to be done and how much it will cost; that’s the Mr. Rooter guarantee.
+We won’t begin work until we tell you what needs to be done and how much it will cost; that’s the Mr. Rooter Plumbing guarantee.